J-PAL Affiliated Professor

-Seema Jayachandran is a Professor of Economics at Northwestern University.
+Seema Jayachandran is a Professor of Economics and Public Affairs at Princeton University.
 Her research focuses on economic issues in developing countries, including environmental conservation, gender equality, labor markets, health, and education.
 She is a recipient of a Sloan Research Fellowship, National Science Foundation Early Career Development Award, and the Ecological Society of America's Sustainability Science Award.

 Seema currently serves on J-PAL's board of directors and is the chair of J-PAL's gender sector.
 She is co-editor for the American Economic Journal: Applied Economics, associate editor for the Quarterly Journal of Economics, and co-director of the National Bureau of Economic Research's program in Development Economics.
 In addition, she writes regularly for the New York Times as a contributor to the Economic View column.

-Prior to joining Northwestern, she was a faculty member at Stanford University.
+Prior to joining Princeton, she was a faculty member at Stanford University and at Northwestern University.
 She earned a PhD in economics from Harvard University, a master’s degree in physics and philosophy from the University of Oxford where she was a Marshall Scholar, and a bachelor's degree in electrical engineering from MIT.